"Ghost in the Shell" (1995) on the Big Screen

-Our next free screening brings Mamoru Oshii's 1995 masterpiece to the Gold Theater at the Hewlett-Woodmere Library on August 21st at 6:30 PM.
-This film poses essential questions about consciousness and identity that feel particularly urgent as we navigate our own technological transformations.
+Ghost in the Shell (1995): The Cognitive Film Society is proud to present Mamoru Oshii's 1995 masterpiece on the big screen at the Hewlett-Woodmere Public Library’s Gold Theater.
+This anime classic poses essential questions about consciousness and identity that feel particularly urgent as we navigate our own technological transformations.

 Following the screening, we'll be joined by Tes and Jim from the LI Comic Shop in Lynbrook, NY—our first corporate partner and kindred spirits in the fight for physical media culture.